First Nations Peoples

 • celebrating Reconciliation Week and NAIDOC Week together.

 I am a descendant of the Bundjalung people of Northern NSW.
 I respect the Traditional Custodians of the land on which we work and acknowledge their connection to country.
-I joined HQP six years ago following in the tradition of my own family, which has a long history in forestry.
+I joined HQP more than 10 years ago following in the tradition of my own family, which has a long history in forestry.

 Erica Hopewell, Corporate Support